Breen-Phillips Hall

-Breen-Phillips hall is one of the 32 Residence Halls on the campus of the University of Notre Dame and one of the 14 female dorms.
+Breen-Phillips Hall is one of the 33 Residence Halls on the campus of the University of Notre Dame and one of the 15 female dorms.
 Breen-Phillips is on North Quad, between Farley Hall, Geddes Hall, and the Hesburgh Library.
-Established in 1939, it hosts 200 students.
+Established in 1939, it hosts approximately 200 students.

 History

 In the 1930s, enrollment at Notre Dame was increasing by about one hundred a year, but on campus space was limited.
 This both forced students to live far from campus and was a loss of potential room and board income for the university.
 President John Francis O'Hara decided to build three new residence halls to remedy this problem: Cavanaugh in 1936, Zahm in 1937, and Breen-Phillips in 1939.
-These three dormitories were intended to comprise a new quadrandrangle, then named Freshman Quad, presently North Quad.
+These three dormitories were intended to comprise a new quadrangle, then named Freshman Quad, presently North Quad.
 In order to accommodate these buildings it was necessary to demolish Freshman and Sophomore Halls (which were low quality temporary structures) and the east wing of St. Edward's Hall.
 Breen-Phillips was built on the east end of the Fieldhouse and formed the eastern edge of the new North Quad.
 Groundbreaking took place on March 27, construction started May 5, and the cornerstone was laid May 5, 1939 and blessed by president O'Hara and superior general James A Burns.
 It was built in collegiate Gothic style (although less elaborate and ornate than Alumni and Dillon) by Boston-based architects Maginnis and Walsh, who worked on several other projects at Notre Dame.
 It was built in 165 days, and it was ready to host 185 freshmen on September 12 and its first rector was Rev. George Holderith, CSC.Construction cost more than $300,000 and was donated by brothers-in-law benefactors attorney William P. Breen (class of 1877) and banker Frank B. Phillips (class of 1880), both from Fort Wayne.
-The university received $400,000 as a beneficiary of their estates after their passing.
+The university received $400,000 as a beneficiary of their estates after their deaths.
 Breen, who was admitted to the Indiana bar in 1879, was member of the firm Breen & Morris, member of the American Bar Association and of the Indiana Bar Association, of which he was president 1903–1904.
 He was also director of the Notre Dame Board of Trustees, president of the Alumni Association in 1908–1909, and benefactor of the Breen Medal for oratory.